 2. Consider hiring a location scout

-You can either hire a location scout, or go out on your own.
-Although it may cost a bit extra to hire a location scout, the amount of time it’ll save you could pay for itself.
-It really comes down to the opportunity cost.
+You can either hire a location scout or go out on your own.
+Although it may cost a bit extra to hire a location scout, the amount of time it’ll save you could pay for itself, especially for filmmakers, photographers, and small production companies working on tight schedules.

 3. Location Scouting Checklist